julitska/portfolio-jfed/README.md

 The layout is designed to highlight my projects with clarity, using minimalist design choices which I hope reflects my personality.

-I build my portfolio page by focusing on reusable components, semantic structure, and responsive styling.
+I build my portfolio site by focusing on reusable components, semantic structure, and responsive styling.
 I practiced dynamic rendering with JSX, refined my use of props and layout composition.

 This build helped me strengthen my understanding of React fundamentals, component hierarchy,